This post may contain affiliate links. Read our disclosure policy here.

 - Using your hands, spread the ‘wet rub’ onto the roast and rub the spices into the meat.

 - Transfer the pork to the dish of a slow cooker.
-Add the diced onion and garlic.
+Add the diced onion, garlic, and jalapeño.
 Squeeze the fresh orange juice over the roast before tossing the orange halves into the slow cooker.

 - Cover and set to cook for 4 hours on high or 10 hours on low.